About The Hall

 From a 45-foot wide panoramic projection screen that plays a signature film produced to emotionally connect the fans and the region to the Patriots, to a geodesic dome housing a Snow Bowl exhibit, to massive ceiling projection screens in the Patriots United Grand Hall presented by Waters Corp., to touch screens that take you into the most memorable moments in team history, The Hall experience is one you don’t want to miss.

-If that’s not enough to whet your football appetite, you will have the opportunity to learn the playbook from three-time Super Bowl champion head coach Bill Belichick
+If that’s not enough to whet your football appetite, you will have the opportunity to learn the playbook from four-time Super Bowl champion head coach Bill Belichick

 , go under the hood and review plays like an actual NFL official, go inside a huddle and listen to quarterback Tom Brady call plays, test your vertical jump and compare your weight to Vince Wilfork’s